 - Register and successfully complete a minimum of six (6) credits; and

 - Successfully complete these courses with a minimum GPA of 2.0.

 At the end of the semester, grades will be evaluated.
-If the student has met the required terms of the academic plan, the student may continue to receive financial aid the following semester.
-If the student fails to meet the terms of the academic plan in any subsequent semester, the student will become ineligible to participate in the financial aid programs until the student is able to once again meet the minimum requirements for academic progress.
-The student’s progress will continue to be monitored at the end of each semester with the same terms in place until the student is in compliance with Connecticut Community Colleges’ satisfactory academic progress policy.
+If the student has met the required terms of the academic plan, the student may remain on Financial Aid Probation and continue to receive financial aid the following semester.
+If the student fails to meet the terms of the academic plan in any subsequent semester, the student will become ineligible to participate in all financial aid programs until the student is able to once again meet the minimum requirements for academic progress.
+Student progress will continue to be monitored at the end of each semester with the same terms in place until the student is in compliance with this policy.

 If the student’s appeal is denied and the student is already registered for the upcoming semester, the student is responsible for any monies owed to the college.
 If the student pays for the next semester and successfully completes all classes with a GPA of 2.0 or better, the student may appeal again after that semester.